pegleg86/careerAuthMod/README.md

 This script acts as a localized account manager.
-When a player joins as a guest, they won't be able to move or drive until they type /register <password> in the chat.
-On subsequent visits, they must type /login <password>.
+When a player joins as a guest, they won't be able to move or drive until they type /register "password" in the chat.
+On subsequent visits, they must type /login "password".